 All absorption ratings are based per gram of carbon.
 More weight equals more absorptive capacity.

-The adsorption capacity and the rate of removal varies greatly with the carbon used.
+The adsorption capacity and the rate of the removal varies greatly with the carbon used.
 The activated charcoal efficiency is a function of various parameters.

 The parameters include the degree of activation, nature, source, particle sizing, and volume of charcoal used.